voiceittech/voiceit3-websdk/README.md

 # VoiceIt API 2 Web SDK
-The repository contains an example [web demonstration](#webexample) of VoiceIt's API 2.0 in the browser with a PHP backend.
+The repository contains an example [web demonstration](#webexample) of VoiceIt's API 2.0 in the browser with a PHP or NodeJS backend.
 Please navigate to [Incorporating the SDK](#incorporating-the-sdk) for instructions on how to integrate the SDK into your own project(s).

 * [Prerequisites](#prerequisites)
 * [Recommended Platform](#recommended-platform)